hoetmaaiers/ogone-rails/README.md

 	@check.valid?
 	#return true or false

-Get parameters, returned in a hash format.
-The keys are renamed to be much more readable:
+Get parameters:

 	@check.get_parameters

-… will return …
+… returns the Ogone feedback in a hash format.
+The keys are made more readable then Ogone provides them: …

 	{
 		"order_id" => "46185",